jfrog/artifactory-sbt-plugin/README.md

 # artifactory-sbt-plugin
-The SBT Plugin for Artifactory resolve and pulish
+The SBT Plugin for Artifactory resolve and publish

 What this tool (currently) doesn't do: